ArtlyStyles/Lanenet-TensorRT-for-Jetson-Xaiver/README.md

 Load the UFF mode is very slow:

 Eever time the c++ code loads the UFF model, it will run optimization to find the best model, data type etc. So it takes a long time.
-On my Xavier, it took about 15s just to load the UFF.
+On my Xavier, it took about 5 minuts just to load the UFF.
 However, after the c++ optimizes the model, it will convert the UFF model into a binary "Engine".
 You can same this Engine with simple c++ fopen/fwrite.
 Next time when you starts the program, just load this saved binary Engine and feed it to TensorRT.
 It is then must faster.